 In 2010 The Gallery Press’s fortieth anniversary was celebrated by readings, special events and publications at the Dublin Book Festival, Poetry Now, Cúirt, the Yeats Summer School and Glucksman Ireland House/NYU.
 RTE, Ireland’s national radio, marked the occasion with an hour-long Arts Show special.
 The Dubin Writers’ Festival culminated in a gala reading at the Abbey Theatre in June.
 Seamus Heaney introduced the poets who read.
 Bill Whelan composed and premièred settings for a number of poems including Peter Fallon’s ‘The Woman of the House’ which has since been presented, sung by Julie Feeney, at the National Concert Hall and, with the National Concert Orchestra, broadcast on RTE.

 Peter Fallon has been Poet in Residence at Deerfield Academy in Massachusetts and, in the Spring of 2000, he was the inaugural Heimbold Professor of Irish Studies at Villanova University, PA, which conferred on him an Honorary Doctorate.
 He was Burns Professor at Boston College (2012-2013).
 He is a member of Aosdána, the association which elects and ‘honours artists who have made an outstanding contribution to the arts in Ireland’.
 In 2009 he received an Alumni Award and, the following year, was appointed Adjunct Professor in the School of English of Trinity College, Dublin.
 He serves on the Board of Poetry Ireland and is Chairman of the Board of the Tyrone Guthrie Centre at Annaghmakerrig.
-He is an Honorary Member of the Royal Irish Academy and Honorary President of the Classical Association of Ireland.
+He is an Honorary Member of the Royal Hibernian Academy of Arts and Honorary President of the Classical Association of Ireland.

 He lives in Loughcrew in County Meath where he farmed for many years.